 First, let’s look at some of the available Australian retirement calculators and how to use them, whether you’re coming up to retirement or managing your finances in your retirement years.

 With good health in older age becoming increasingly common, many people will need to budget for well over 20 years of retirement.
 That’s why it’s best for most people to forecast their required income in stages – because needs change over 20 years or more.
-As we age, most of us spend less and so need less income.
-Travelling your own country or overseas may be a priority in early retirement, but in your 80s or 90s, perhaps not so much.
-Instead you may need some help to live at home or need to move into a retirement facility.
+As we age, some of us may spend less and therefore require less income.
+Travelling across the country or overseas may be a priority in early retirement, but in your 80s or 90s, perhaps not so much.
+Instead, you may need some help to live at home or have to move into a retirement facility.

 Before using an online calculator, get a fix on your core expenses, listing everything you can conceivably think of.
-Start with basics such as groceries, rates, water, electricity and gas, clothing, medical and dental treatment, internet, phone, insurances, rental payments, car rego and running costs.
+Start with basics such as groceries, rates, water, electricity and gas, clothing, medical and dental treatment, internet, phone, insurance, rental payments, car registration, and running costs.
 Don’t forget extras such as membership or exercise group fees or allowing for a holiday or travel.